 If you’re a visual learner, staring at a wall of text is the fastest way to burn out.
 AI can help you transform those notes into interactive maps and charts.
 Seeing how an empire expanded or how trade routes shifted over time makes the information feel "spatial" and easier to recall.

-You can even generate custom timelines that highlight "turning points"—those specific moments where multiple historical threads converged.
-This kind of deep mapping is a proven way of reducing test anxiety.
-When you have a mental map of the era, you don't have to panic about forgetting one specific date; you can find your way back to the answer through the context.
+You can even generate custom timelines that highlight "turning points," those specific moments where multiple historical threads converged.
+This mapping is a proven way of reducing test anxiety.
+When you have a mental map of the era, you do not have to panic about forgetting one specific date; you can find your way back to the answer through the context.

 Navigating AI Ethics and Accuracy in History

-A word of caution: AI is a powerful tool, but it isn’t a magic wand.
+AI is a powerful tool, but it has limitations.
 "Hallucinations" are real.
 AI can confidently invent a treaty that never happened or get a king’s death date wrong.
-This is why you—the human—have to stay in the driver's seat.
+This is why you, the human user, must verify the information.
 Always cross-reference AI summaries with your primary textbook or verified academic sources.

 To stay on the right side of academic integrity, take a look at the AHA Guiding Principles for AI.
 They emphasize that while technology is changing the field, critical thinking and ethical research are still the most important tools in a historian's kit.